The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: Challenging Existing Assumptions: The Crisis in Evaluation

 Consider the formulation of Multimodal Gain ($MG$), which measures the difference in accuracy when a model is given both vision and text ($S_v$) versus text alone ($S_{wv}$): $MG = S_v - S_{wv}$.
 Similarly, Multimodal Leakage ($ML$) assesses leakage by comparing the VLM’s text-only performance against its underlying base LLM ($S_t$): $ML = \max(0, S_{wv} - S_t)$.

-We assert that these metrics are fundamentally inadequate for evaluating modern world models. \begin{enumerate} \item \textbf{Biased Estimators:} $ML$ is mathematically flawed as a global estimator.
-By utilising a $\max$ function, it routinely fails to account for destructive interference scenarios where the multimodal alignment training process catastrophically degrades the base LLM’s inherent reasoning capabilities ($S_{wv} < S_t$). \item \textbf{The Ablation Fallacy:} $MG$ does not measure faithful integration; it measures the leverage of an additional signal under conditions of artificial starvation.
-From an information-theoretic perspective, if we starve a model of required information (by deleting the image), any subsequent failure cannot be definitively attributed to an architectural inability to process vision.
-We cannot discover the limits of a model's knowledge extraction prowess by measuring what happens when knowledge is deleted. \end{enumerate}
+We assert that these metrics are limited for evaluating modern world models. \begin{enumerate} \item \textbf{Biased Estimators:} $ML$ is limited as a global estimator.
+By utilising a $\max$ function, it routinely fails to account for destructive interference scenarios where the multimodal alignment training process degrades the base LLM’s inherent reasoning capabilities ($S_{wv} < S_t$). \item \textbf{The Ablation Fallacy:} $MG$ does not measure faithful integration; it measures the leverage of an additional signal under conditions of artificial starvation.
+From an information-theoretic perspective, if we deprive a model of required information (by deleting the image), any subsequent failure cannot be definitively attributed to an architectural inability to process vision.
+Measuring what happens when information is removed does not directly characterise a model's capacity to extract information when it is present. \end{enumerate}